Best Music Festivals in Europe 2026

 Line-up Highlights: CMAT, Maribou State, Bombay Bicycle Club

-LIDO Festival sets itself apart through its focus on artist-curated line-ups, creating a more intentional and immersive experience than the typical city festival.
+LIDO Festival sets itself apart through its focus on artist-curated line-ups, creating a more intentional and immersive experience than your typical big scale event.
 Rather than stacking stages with clashing headliners, each day is shaped around a clear musical vision, allowing artists like CMAT and Maribou State to guide the tone and flow of the event.
 Hosted in a carefully chosen urban green space, LIDO has also gained recognition for its commitment to sustainability, picking up awards for its environmentally conscious approach to staging, waste reduction and audience impact.
 It’s a forward-thinking festival that proves scale and responsibility don’t have to be at odds.

 See how it went with London Grammar and Turnstile at LIDO 2025.